wences-sanchez/Knowledge-Base/pages/Linux Fundamentals.md

 		- A link is a file system entry that refers to another file or directory
 		- Hard links are pointing to the same inode on the same file system
 		- Symbolic links are shortcuts and add additional flexibility
-			- Symbolic links can exist on a
+			- Symbolic links can exist on a directory
+			-